-Should You Tape French Bulldogs Ears: The answer to this very prickly subject is, it depends.
+Should You Tape French Bulldogs Ears?
+The answer to this very prickly subject is it depends?
 A lot of people associate ear taping with cropping and docking surgery.
 But this is not what we are talking about in this article.
-We will talk about Taping and glueing but will also give you some more non-intrusive tips and tricks to try first.
+We will talk about Taping and gluing and give you some more non-intrusive tips and tricks to try first.

 The ears of your French Bulldog puppy can be an interesting item to watch.
-Their ears changes from drooping to standing up over the first year of their life.
-Their ears may stand up on their own, or they could need a little support from you to help them stand straight.
+Their ears change from drooping to standing up over the first 12 months of their life.
+Their ears may stand up, or they could need a little support to help them stand straight.
 But it would be best if you asked yourself the following question.

 Decide if upright ears are important to you.

-While it is the breed requirement for French Bulldogs to have upright ears, your own Frenchie puppy doesn’t need to comply with this breed standard.
+While French Bulldogs’ breed requirement is to have upright ears, your own Frenchie puppy doesn’t need to comply with this breed standard.
 Your personal choice is whether you want your Frenchie to follow this standard or not.

 When Should I tape my French Bulldog’s ears?

-Although you have the option to tape your French Bulldogs ears, their ears should stand up without any help.
-We understand that you cannot wait forever for your Frenchie’s ears to stand up, so if they haven’t stood up properly when they turn eight months old, then they’re unlikely to stand up and stay the shape they are and will need help.
+French Bulldogs’ ears can be taped, but they should stand up on their own without any help.
+Understandably, you cannot wait forever for your Frenchie’s ears to stand up, so if they still don’t stand up properly when they turn eight months old, they’re unlikely to stand up and stay in the same shape they will need to help them.